 The naive strategy would be to follow the instructions and simply choose the six faces that are the most appealing to you.
 But if you expect that most other people will also abide by this strategy, then you should ignore the instructions and instead choose the six faces that you expect will be most appealing to the other readers.
-But, then, if you expect that most people will choose the faces that they expect that most other people will find attractive, then you should go one step further and choose the faces that you expect that most people will expect that most people will find most attractive.
-This reasoning can recur infinitely.1
+But, then, if you expect that most people will choose the faces that they expect that most other people will find attractive, then you should go one step further and choose the faces that you expect that most people will find most attractive.
+This reasoning can recur infinitely.

-This game was envisioned by John Maynard Keynes in 1936, as an analogy to explain price fluctuations in the stock market, which are based not just on their intrinsic values, but also on how valuable people expect them to become, and thus also on how valuable people expect other people expect them to become, and so on.
+This game was envisioned by John Maynard Keynes in 1936, as analogous to explain price fluctuations in the stock market, as stock prices are based not just on their intrinsic values, but also on how valuable people expect them to become, and thus also on how valuable people expect other people expect them to become, and so on.